sanket-pixel/tensorrt_deeploy/README.md

-# TensorRT and it's ways
+# TensorRT Chronicles : From deep learning to deploy learning.
 This repository contains source code for my blog "TensorRT and it's ways".